 Feminist Porn Awards

-Now the longest running celebration of erotica focused on women and marginalized people, The Good For Her Feminist Porn Awards have been celebrating feminist smut for eight sexy years.
+Now the longest running celebration of erotica focused on women and marginalized people, The Good For Her Feminist Porn Awards have been celebrating feminist smut for nine sexy years.

 **You can find more information on the 2014 Ninth Annual Good For Her Feminist Porn Awards HERE**